mia-platform/cdn-publish/README.md

 1. `npm publish` will use the `package.json` file available in the working directory to establish:
    1. which files to push -> [`files` key](https://docs.npmjs.com/cli/v9/configuring-npm/package-json#files)
    2. the scope of your package by using the [`name` key](https://docs.npmjs.com/cli/v9/configuring-npm/package-json#name) first slice before a `/` which most often starts with an `@` sign.
 2. `npmjs` registry does not allow to PUT twice the same [`semver` version](https://semver.org/spec/v2.0.0.html) of a package, like `0.1.0` or `3.0.10-rc2`.
-Although we cannot enforce it on the file storage API, _Mystery Box_ enforces it (with possibility to override) on the client side.
+Although we cannot enforce it on the file storage API, _CDN publish_ enforces it (with possibility to override) on the client side.
 This is useful to avoid incorrect CI runs.

 ## How to use it

-_Mystery Box_ is focused on `npm` packages publish.
+_CDN publish_ is focused on `npm` packages publish.

-_Mystery Box_ has **always** two required parameter:
+_CDN publish_ has **always** two required parameter:

 - `-s` or `--storage-zone-name` which is the `storageZoneName` you're targetting;
 - `-k` or `--storage-access-key` which is the API key of the `storageZoneName` you're targetting.